What is pancreatitis?

 Pain in the upper mid-abdomen area is the main warning sign of pancreatitis that patients should watch out for and report if experienced on a regular basis.

 There are a number of risk factors when it comes to potentially suffering from either acute or chronic pancreatitis.
-Patients should be aware that they are at a higher risk of experiencing pancreatitis if they smoke, if they have had previous abdominal surgery, if they have suffered an abdominal-related injury in the past, if they have a family history of the condition, or if they have been diagnosed with conditions such as cystic fibrosis or hyperparathyroidism.
+Patients should be aware that they are at a higher risk of experiencing pancreatitis if they have gallstones, or indulge in alchol excess.
+The risk is also higher if they smoke, if they have suffered an abdominal injury in the past, if they have a family history of the condition, or if they have been diagnosed with conditions such as cystic fibrosis or hyperparathyroidism.

 Chronic pancreatitis is, in the majority of cases, not fatal.
 It is estimated that roughly 15 per cent of patients with acute or chronic pancreatitis will later develop severe health conditions that can be fatal, including, as previously mentioned, sepsis.

-Foods that are high in protein, that contain antioxidants, and that are low in animal fats, are ideal for patients suffering from pancreatitis.
-The following list of foods are highly recommended when people have been advised to undertake a pancreatitis diet:
+Foods that are high in protein, that contain antioxidants, and that are low in fats, are ideal for patients suffering from pancreatitis.
+For more detail, please discuss with your carers or a dietician.

-Patients with pancreatitis are advised to avoid certain foods.
-These include:
+Patients with pancreatitis are advised to avoid sugary or rich and fatty foods.

 For people on the road to recovery from either acute or chronic pancreatitis, eating between six to eight light meals instead of two to three large meals can help recovery and is much better for your pancreas.

-Surgery is not normally necessary when treating acute pancreatitis.
+Surgery is not normally necessary when treating acute pancreatitis except in unusual situations where there is pancreatic necrosis (large parts of the pancreas are dead and affected).
 However, patients may have to undergo surgery for chronic pancreatitis in the event whereby the pancreas can no longer drain pancreatic fluids as a consequence of tissue scarring.